Bartholomey/the_lake_redoubt/julija/the_horror_story.md

 “Ow, my head.” *Touching her head.* “I can’t stand this ritual anymore.
 It’s grotesque.
 This existence.
 It’s painful.
 PAINFUL!
 I can’t go through this ritual anymore ...
 Why can’t I die?
 The hair washing ritual.
 Two hours ...
 So long and sad.”

 There is nothing in her house.
 Nothing but silence.
-She even makes sure to step quietly, so as to not upset the silence.
+She even makes sure to step quietly so as to not upset the silence.

 “No more thoughts ...
 Too tired ...
 I just want to sleep, sleep, sleep forever.
 This ... existence ... or whatever you can call it, makes no sense; it’s .... what even is IT?
 Who ... what ... where ... am I ... what is THIS?
 Ow, my head.” *Touches her head, shaking.*